Tips on How to Conceive a Baby Boy

 Getting everything ready for your impending new arrival can be exciting, but some decisions about what to buy can be a little overwhelming.
 If you’ve had a look at the array of disposable nappies in the supermarket, or seen online the various types of cloth nappies, you’ll probably find that you don’t even know where to start.

 To help make your life easier, here is your quick guide to using newborn nappies.
 You’ll learn about how many nappies you’ll need in the early weeks, how to choose the right nappies for your values and lifestyle, and lastly, how to prevent nappy rash.

 It varies from baby to baby.
 You may use as many as 10 nappies a day or as few as 4, it depends on your baby.
-Sometimes more, sometimes less, depending on their little systems and how much they eat, etc. You never want to leave a baby sitting in a wet or soiled nappy because this could lead to skin irritations, however you don’t have to change a nappy (especially if it’s dry) just because a certain amount of time has passed.
+You never want to leave a baby sitting in a wet or soiled nappy because this could lead to skin irritations, however you don’t have to change a nappy (especially if it’s dry) just because a certain amount of time has passed.

 Typically a newborn goes through 8 to 12 nappies a day for the first six weeks, this decreases to around 6 to 8 until 6 to 9 months after it can go down to 4 or 5 nappies a day.

 Newborn nappies are also available in varying prices.
 Purchasing in bulk will be more cost efficient.
-It is also recommendable to have a nappy that has wetness indicators.
+It is also a good idea to have a nappy that has wetness indicators.
 You don’t have to wait until your baby cries before you change their nappies.